newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 Even though now I have accumulated quite some knowledge and experience, I did not feel quite equipped yet to start my own company that brought my main interests fully together.
 In an attempt to gain the capabilities to implement my findings I studied Marketing and Communication and went to a business school.
 In the final two years of my studies I started STBY, my save haven.

 # Conclusion

 My educations and work experiences have enabled me to more fully understand the ways I can *use* my knowledge in order to realize effective service design.
 It has given me insight within the design process, and not solely in understanding the user.
 It has also enabled me to become independent from the commercial goals of advertising (increasing sales by using user behaviour) and function more towards improving services by understanding both the design process *and* user behavior.

-Our shared work experience and knowledge, in it's vastness, has taught us to identify and solve problems in complex situations, to understand and influence human behavior, and to comprehend how businesses function.
-All of these experiences have laid the sound foundation upon which STBY has been built.
+I am not a person nor am i a group.
+I am a collection of people and experiences in different times and places.
+My whole life i have been searching for a place where i belong and roughly 12 years ago i found and created it.
+All my experience and knowledge, in it's vastness, has taught me to identify and solve problems in complex situations, to understand and influence human behavior, and to comprehend how businesses function.
+I am STBY.